Current Date/Time: (JavaScript)

 Now we need to factor in the hours and minutes that have passed in the current hypothetical day.
 It's 08:30.
 In each minute there are 60 seconds, in each hour there are 60 minutes, so we convert the 8 o'clock hour as 8 * 60 * 60.
 This gives us .
 Further, we'll convert the 30 minutes since the 8 o'clock hour into seconds, 30 * 60 which gives us .
 And we add those all back into the seconds so far to get

 Lastly, we need to calculate our offset from GMT.
-Er, and then factor in daylight savings (ugh).
+Hmmm... and then factor in daylight savings (*more sigh*).
 In my case, PST, we're 8 hours different--and we participate in daylight savings.
 So I add (8 * 60 * 60) + (1 * 60 * 60) which gives , back into my running seconds to get my local time.

 This should be the epoch time we're looking for.
 (See sanity checking your results below.)
-So, we're saying have elapsed since 1/1/1970--"0" in computer time.
-It's not very friendly from a human standpoint, but it's pure gold from a computer programming standpoint.
+So, we're saying seconds have elapsed since 1/1/1970--"0" in computer time.
+It's not very friendly for human eyes, but then it's intended for computers; because we can use math now to compare it with other dates--a common problem in programming-related applications.

-Plug back into the converter and see how far off March 15, 2006 you are.
+Plug back into the converter and see how far off our target date you are.
 It's likely that you are off by some amount, probably the offset for your own local timezone.
 In general, you should always sanity check your results.
 Two good tests are, checking your results against today (using the current epoch from getTime/1000 for example), and "0" time.
 If your mechanism passes both tests, that's a good sign.

 Another interesting note: I've heard folks suggest using UTC rather than local time.
 UTC is certainly an appropriate "global" approach to time based applications, particularly when your audience spans the globe; In that case, having a standard time to fallback on is excellent.
 In order to apply it to your specific locale, you would calculate the target timezone offset from UTC.
 There are some strange issues that come up.
 Calculating an offset accurately can be really tough in the real world.
 For example, Arizona time while correct in Windows, isn't correct in JavaScript.
 And that's just one example.
 I'm not an expert on timezones, so I don't know how prolific timezone offset problems are.
 I'd appreciate feedback from anyone in the know.